|Logging in to Campus Express

 Note for international students: The United States does not have a uniform system of taxation on purchases, such as VAT.
 Individual states, counties and municipalities set their own rate of tax for purchases made in or shipped to their territory.
 The amount of tax can vary from 0% (Delaware) to approaching 10% (certain areas of California) of the cost of the purchase.
 Campus Express Online prices will reflect appropriate sales tax information when you choose whether you wish to receive your purchase on campus or have it shipped within the United States.

-Note on shipping within the Commonwealth of Pennsylvania: The tax law of the Commonwealth of Pennsylvania specifies that, for purchases shipped within the Commonwealth, the local sales tax of the shipper (in this case, the University) is the tax that is collected.
+Note on shipping within the Commonwealth of Pennsylvania: The tax law of the Commonwealth of Pennsylvania specifies that, for purchases shipped within the Commonwealth, the local sales tax of the shipper (in this case, the University at 8%) is the tax that is collected.

 Q: A number of states have sales tax holidays for computer purchases over the first weekend of August - Campus Express orders will qualify!